Places to See Dinosaurs: Museums, Attractions, and Events to Delight Your Dino-Loving Kids

 (815) 965-3433

 Come to the Burpee Museum of Natural History to view 21-foot-long Jane, the world’s most complete juvenile T. rex skeleton.
 The museum also showcases fossils that have been unearthed over the past 13 years by paleontologists in Hanksville, Utah.
-(If you’ve ever wanted to dig for dinos, they also offer weekly expeditions from May 12 – June 20, 2025 to the Badlands of Montana and Utah, where you can learn how to excavate and protect fossils.
+(If you’ve ever wanted to dig for dinos, they also offer expedition opportunities to travel to the Badlands of Montana and Utah, where you can learn how to excavate and protect fossils.
 How cool is that!?)

 Tickets to the museum are $15 for ages 13+, $13 for ages 4-12, and free for kids 3 and under.
 It is open daily.